Table of Contents

 Ideal Candidates

-A good candidate for Belotero treatment should be 21 years or older with decent general health and smooth fine lines or folds and minor skin depressions rather than deep-set wrinkles.
+A good candidate for Belotero treatment should be 21 years or older with decent general health, smooth fine lines or folds, and minor skin depressions rather than deep-set wrinkles.
 She must not be pregnant, lactating, or prone to issues like keloids, sore throat, or Osler Rendu endocarditis.
 She should also not have active skin inflammation or infections, severe allergies, bleeding disorder, or a history of allergic reactions to HA, lidocaine, and Gram-positive bacterial proteins.
 Those on immunosuppressive therapy, blood thinners, and non-steroidal anti-inflammatory drugs should also not opt for Belotero (3).

 The Procedure